microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     ![The stamp press model is selected.](media/azure-ml-endpoints.png 'Endpoints')

 5. In the stamp-press-model endpoint, observe the current state.
 If the Deployment state is **Transitioning** or **Unhealthy**, this means that Azure Machine Learning is still deploying the endpoint.
-Once the deployment state switches to **Healthy**, deployment succeeded and your Azure Machine Learning deployment is ready to be consumed.
+Once the deployment state switches to **Healthy**, deployment succeeded, and your Azure Machine Learning deployment is ready to be consumed.
 It may take **up to 10 minutes** before the Deployment state is Healthy.

     ![The stamp press model is deployed.](media/azure-ml-deployed.png 'Deployed model')